 SuperFetch and PreFetch have been there in Windows since XP.
 But those PCs that have HDD instead of SSD turning off Superfetch proved to be helpful.
 Once PCs started to equip with SSDs on Windows 7 and onward editions, Windows automatically disable Superfetch to enhance PC performance.

 Because with the fast SSDs there’s no need for PC to preload apps to minimize RAM or Disk usage

-If you are still having HDD or have and old PC then you should probably disable superfetch to increase FPS in gameplay and PC overall performance.
+If you are still having an HDD or have an old PC then you should probably disable superfetch to increase FPS in gameplay and PC overall performance.